nodefortytwo/amz-ssh/README.md

 ## How to use

-`amz-ssh` is designed to be run in an already authenticated environment eg via [aws-vault](https://github.com/99designs/aws-vault).
+`amz-ssh` is designed to be run in an already authenticated environment eg via [aws-vault](https://github.com/99designs/aws-vault) or with default credentials, it does not, and will never, support assuming roles internally.

 Connect to a bastion launched by a spot request with a tag `role:bastion` in `eu-west-1 `